bburns/PyVoyager/README.md

 - Handle wildcards and ranges in commands, eg `vg images 5101-5120`, `vg images 51*`
 - Add `vg list` command to show status of volumes
 - Add -y option to overwrite existing data for a step
+- Retarget rings to the main planet so they're included with the appropriate movie

 Made Uranus bw and color flyby movies